Where To Eat Near Columbus CircleThe 11 best restaurants around 59th Street.

-It's worth noting that while Columbus Circle is home to what are some of New York’s most expensive restaurants (Per Se, Masa, Jean Georges), they aren’t what we’re talking about here.
+Columbus Circle is home to some of New York’s most expensive restaurants (Per Se, Masa, Jean Georges), but those aren’t what we’re talking about here.
 Because if you’re eating a meal at one of those places, you’re probably not doing it simply because you happen to find yourself around 59th Street and 8th Avenue.
-There are some very nice restaurants on this list (hey, you’re already dressed for the opera, right?), as well as some casual ones, and some takeout options.
-We've got you covered.
+There are some very nice restaurants on this list (hey, you’re already dressed for the opera, right?), as well as some casual ones and a takeout option.

 Blue Ribbon has expanded its brand so far and wide, it’s basically become our own upscale Cheesecake Factory.
-Somehow, these guys manage to keep quality up wherever they go, which is how they pull off this Blue Ribbon Brasserie/Blue Ribbon Sushi mashup located in a hotel lobby.
+Somehow, these people manage to keep quality up wherever they go, which is how they pull off this Blue Ribbon Brasserie/Blue Ribbon Sushi mashup located in a hotel lobby.
 Anywhere we can eat both excellent sushi and excellent fried chicken gets points in our book.
-The scene is predictably a little weird (old guys and young women, and lots of business meetings), but it’s still one of the better spots for a fun dinner around here.
+This place stays buzzy but low-key, and it’s one of the better spots for a fun dinner around here.

 Most of New York’s great steakhouses are housed in dim, wood-paneled rooms designed to make you feel like you’re playing D&D, but Porter House NYC turns that trope on its head.
 Here, you eat your red meat atop the ivory tower of the Deutsche Bank Center, in an elegant space overlooking Central Park.
 The porterhouse is one of the priciest in the city at $170, but it’s cooked perfectly and comes with an unparalleled view.
 At lunch, you can get a three-course $48 steak frites situation that’s easily the best steakhouse lunch deal in this part of town.